 Two industries collide

 Advances in both medical and digital technology have been taking place at lightning speed for the last 20 years or more.
-Generation X and the Millennials have no concept of life without the Internet, iPods, GPS navigation, DNA testing, laparoscopic and laser surgery, and alternative methods of conception.
+Generation X and the Millennials have no concept of life without the Internet, iPods, GPS navigation, DNA testing, laparoscopic and a million dollars laser surgery, and alternative methods of conception.

 From your digital medical records and prescriptions to remote-controlled robotic surgeries, just about everything in medicine is enhanced by if not dependant on wireless technology.